-The Spotted turtle is can be found in eastern North Carolina.
+The spotted turtle is can be found in eastern North Carolina.
 Its shell is very dark, with yellow spots.
-Many people collect Spotted turtles for pets, and this has put this turtle on the threatened species list.
-The Painted turtle gets its name from the distinctive red, yellow and black colors on its shell.
+Many people collect spotted turtles for pets, which has put them on the threatened species list.
+The painted turtle gets its name from the distinctive red, yellow and black colors on its shell.
 Painted turtles are the only reptiles besides the diamondback turtle that will freeze during the winter and thaw in the spring.
 Chicken turtles can be identified by the horizontal and vertical stripes on their limbs.

 Bog, Yellowbelly Slider and Diamondback Terrapin Turtles

-The Bog turtle is found in western North Carolina.
-It usually buries itself in the mud.
-This species prefers wetland areas in the mountains.
-The Yellowbelly Slider is easily identified by its bright yellow belly.
-It can be found in the eastern half of the state and is a common aquarium pet.
-Diamondback terrapin turtles are mainly found in marshes and coastal areas.
-Even though they are primarily a saltwater turtle, they have been found in freshwater.
+The bog turtle is found in western North Carolina.
+It prefers wetland areas in the mountains, and usually buries itself in the mud.
+The yellowbelly slider is easily identified by its bright yellow belly.
+It inhabits the eastern half of the state and commonly shows up as an aquarium pet.
+Diamondback terrapin turtles are mainly found in coastal wetlands and creeks , being most widespread in brackish waters: in other words, those with a mix of fresh and saltwater.

 River Cooter, Florida Cooter and Redbelly Turtle

-The River Cooter turtle is found in the eastern half of North Carolina.
-The most common way to tell the River Cooter apart from its relative the Florida Cooter turtle is habitat.
-The River Cooter prefers rivers and streams, but the Florida Cooter turtle prefers lakes and marshes.
-Like the River Cooter, the Florida Cooter is also found in the eastern part of North Carolina.
-The Redbelly turtle is only found in the northeastern corner of the state.
-The Redbelly, River Cooter and Florida Cooter are all known to interbreed.
-Redbelly turtles prefer either still or slow-moving bodies of water.
+The river cooter turtle is found in the eastern half of North Carolina.
+The most common way to tell the river cooter apart from its relative the Florida cooter – also a resident of eastern North Carolina – is habitat: The river cooter prefers rivers and streams, while the Florida cooter prefers lakes and marshes.
+The redbelly turtle is only found in the northeastern corner of the state, mainly in still or slow-moving bodies of water.
+The redbelly, river cooter and Florida cooter are all known to interbreed.

 Eastern Box Turtle, Striped and Eastern Mud Turtle

-The Eastern Box turtle is a very colorful turtle that can be found across North Carolina.
+The eastern box turtle is a very colorful turtle found across North Carolina.
 It will eat almost anything it can.
 Box turtles prefer forested habitats.
-The Striped Mud turtle is found on the eastern half on the state.
-These turtles are very small and are only three to four inches long.
-Eastern Mud turtles are not good swimmers.
-They are found in most of North Carolina, except the western half of the state.
-These turtles are usually mistaken for snapping turtles.
+The striped mud turtle is found in the eastern half on the state.
+These turtles are very small: only three to four inches long.
+Eastern mud turtles are not good swimmers.
+They are found in most of North Carolina, except the western half of the state, and are sometimes mistaken for snapping turtles.

 Stripeneck Muck Turtle and Common Musk Turtle

-The Stripeneck Musk turtle is not very common in North Carolina.
-It is only found along the northwestern border of the state in two counties.
-The Stripeneck turtle is common in rivers and streams.
-The Common Musk turtle can be found all across North Carolina.
-The Common Musk turtle is nicknamed "stinkpot" because it secretes a musky smell from its anal glands if it is threatened.
-This turtle also bites when first picked up.
+The stripeneck musk turtle is not very widespread in North Carolina, found only along the northwestern border of the state in two counties.
+It resides primarily in rivers and streams.
+The common musk turtle, in contrast, can be found all across North Carolina.
+It gets its nickname of "stinkpot" because it secretes a musky smell from its anal glands if it is threatened.
+This turtle may also bite when picked up.